shinjimatsumoto/cordova-plugin-firebase-dynamiclinks/README.md

 ## Installation

-    cordova plugin add cordova-plugin-firebase-dynamiclinks --save --variable APP_DOMAIN="example.com" --variable APP_PATH="/"
+    cordova plugin add cordova-plugin-firebase-dynamiclinks --save --variable APP_DOMAIN="example.com" --variable APP_PATH="/" --variable REVERSED_CLIENT_ID="123456789.com.example"

 Variables `APP_DOMAIN` and `APP_PATH` specify web URL where your app will start an activity to handle the link.
 They also used to setup support for [App Indexing](https://firebase.google.com/docs/app-indexing/).
+The variable "REVERSED_CLIENT_ID" will be used to set the ```URL Types``` in XCode for iOs and will also be used for configuring the android app.

 Go to firebase console and export `google-services.json` and `GoogleService-Info.plist`.
 Put those files into the root of your cordova app folder.